G.I. Jane: Release

 Release of G.I.
 Jane had been delayed by a week by Buena Vista Pictures and the film opened up against the comedy Money Talks from New Line Cinema.
 Both studios predicted their film would earn $11.1 million and be number 1 at the box office.

 Buena Vista held sneak previews to generate positive word of mouth for the film.
 Phil Barlow, president of distribution for Buena Vista, said: "We knew from the research that people loved the movie".
 He further said: "All we had to do was get them in."
 Variety attributed audience reticence to the declining popularity of actress Demi Moore.

 Reception

 Box office

 G.I.
 Jane in the U.S opened at number one, grossing $11 million in its opening weekend, playing at a total of 1,945 theaters.
 In its second weekend, the film stayed at number one, grossing $10.1 million.
 In the end the film played in a widest release of 2,043 theaters and grossed $48.1 million domestically, falling slightly short of its $50 million production budget.
+The film managed to break even with the worldwide box office gross, totalling almost $99 million.